verveschool/versel/content/essays/sales-is-computationally-irreducible.md

 You can't compress those interactions into a score.

-The only way to know whether someone will buy is to talk to them.
+The only way to know whether someone will buy is to have the conversation.

-This is why founders who have more customer conversations usually outperform founders who spend more time analyzing dashboards.
+This is why founders who spend more time talking to customers often outperform founders who spend more time analyzing dashboards.

 They aren't guessing better.

 They're computing further.

-Every call updates their understanding of the market.
+Every conversation updates their understanding of the market.

 Some prospects who looked perfect never buy.